Caribbean Religious Festivals

 Hurricane Supplication Day, U.S. Virgin Islands.
 Held on the 4th Monday in July.
 The island closes down and locals go to church to pray for mercy during the coming storm season.

-Fisherman's Birthday, Grenada: Held June 29 to honor the patron saint of Christian fishermen everywhere.
+Fisherman's Birthday, Grenada: Held June 29 to honor St. Peter, the patron saint of Christian fishermen everywhere.
+The day begins with a church service followed by the priest's blessing of the fleet.
+Then lots of eating and drinking.

 Fisherman's Feast, St. Lucia: St. Lucia's June 29 version of the Fisherman's Birthday with religious services, blessing of boats and boat huts and plenty of eating.